vision4robotics/MLKD/README.md

 # Mutual-Learning Knowledge Distillation for Nighttime UAV Tracking

-### Yufeng Liu, Haobo Zuo, Yao Liangliang, Kunhan Lu, Guangze Zheng, and Changhong Fu
+### Yufeng Liu, Haobo Zuo, Liangliang Yao, Kunhan Lu, Guangze Zheng, and Changhong Fu

 This is the official code for the paper "Mutual-Learning Knowledge Distillation for Nighttime UAV Tracking".